1. Catalog Entry

-Detailed Description of Content of Course
+2. Detailed Description of Course

-- Electricity and Magnetism – Electric charge and Coulomb’s Law; electric fields; electrical potential energy and potential difference;
+1) Electricity and Magnetism – Electric charge and Coulomb’s Law; electric fields; electrical potential energy and potential difference;

-- Geometric optics – Laws of reflection; Snell’s Law; mirrors and thin lenses; ray diagrams; images and their properties; optical
+2) Geometric optics – Laws of reflection; Snell’s Law; mirrors and thin lenses; ray diagrams; images and their properties; optical

-- Nuclear physics – Nuclear structure and the strong force; radioactive decay; mass-energy equivalence and nuclear energy; fission
+4) Nuclear physics – Nuclear structure and the strong force; radioactive decay; mass-energy equivalence and nuclear energy; fission

-Detailed Description of Conduct of Course
+3. Detailed Description of Conduct of Course

 Lectures are designed to introduce the student to concepts in physics and application of those concepts to the solution of qualitative and quantitative problems.
 The instructor models problem solving behavior in working examples.
 Questions from the students are encouraged, both during the lecture presentation and the problem solving sessions.
 Problems assigned to the students and problems worked by the instructor are chosen, as often as possible, to illustrate technological applications of the principles involved.
 Issues raised by the interaction of science, technology and society are discussed extensively throughout the course.